 DUV LITHOGRAPHY SYSTEMS

-The TWINSCAN NXT:2000i delivers outstanding overlay, focus control and cross-matching for high-volume manufacturing of the sub-7nm Logic and advanced DRAM nodes.
+The TWINSCAN NXT:2000i delivers outstanding overlay, focus control and cross-matching for high-volume manufacturing of advanced Logic and DRAM nodes.

 ArF light source